Structural stability of invasion graphs for Lotka--Volterra systems: Lotka--Volterra systems and their global attractors.

 In this section we introduce the Lotka--Volterra systems and, for Volterra--Lyapunov stable matrices in the governing equation, we formulate the results on the underlying dynamics.
-The key concept for this aim is the global attractor.
-In particular, we recall the result which states that the attractor can be described in its finest geometrical structure, composed by minimal invariants (in our case, the equilibria) and complete trajectories joining them in a hierarchical way.
+The key concept is the global attractor.
+This attractor contains the minimal invariant sets (in our case, the equilibria) and the complete trajectories joining them in a hierarchical way.
 In our case, each admissible equilibrium or stationary point describes a subcommunity of the system.
 If this admissible equilibrium has strictly positive components, it is also feasible.
-Equilibria are joined by complete trajectories, i.e., global solutions of the system defined for all $t\in \R.$ This structure encodes all possible states of the system and the underlying backwards and forwards behavior of the dynamics.
-It is a directed and acyclic graph, which has been defined as information structure in \cite{esteban, kalita, portillo} and it induces a full landscape of the phase space defined as informational field \cite{kalita}.
+Equilibria are joined by complete trajectories, i.e., global solutions of the system defined for all $t\in \R.$ This structure encodes all possible stationary states of the system and the underlying backward and forward behavior of the dynamics via the heteroclinic connections.
+It is a directed graph, which has been defined as an information structure in \cite{esteban, kalita, portillo}, and it induces a landscape of the phase space defined as an informational field \cite{kalita}.

+We start from definitions of classes of stable matrices.
+More information on them, as well as on the underlying dynamics of the associated Lotka--Volterra systems can be found in \cite{Hofbauer_Sigmund_1988, Hofbauer_Sigmund_1998, Logofet_1993, Takeuchi}.